Motorcycle Insurance Minimum Requirements in New Hampshire

 - A traffic violation conviction that triggers a review.

 Ways to Establish Financial Responsibility

-If the DMV forces you to prove you're financially responsible enough to operate your cycle, you'll have only one way to comply: carrying acceptable levels of bodily injury and property damage SR-22 liability insurance.
+If the DMV forces you to prove you're financially responsible enough to operate your cycle, you'll have to carry SR-22 liability insurance.
 Most of the time, you must keep your policy active for three years, but that can vary depending on your situation.

 Two-Wheeled Vehicles Defined

 If you're unsure about whether your cycle is classified by the state as a motorcycle, call the DMV at (603) 227-4000.